 Element types can provide their own custom condition classes which extend ElementCondition (opens new window).
 Doing so will give them a chance to include additional element type-specific rules, by overriding conditionRuleTypes() (opens new window) (see EntryCondition (opens new window) for an example).

-The element type can return an instance of it from its static
+The element type should return an instance of its custom condition class from a static

 Field types can provide a rule type which implements FieldConditionRuleInterface (opens new window) and uses FieldConditionRuleTrait (opens new window).